irodger/xlsx-json-parser/Readme.md

 ### Xlsx format
 To correct parsing you need next format - First row in xlsx file is for languages.
 Rows are for keys and values.

+### Append to exist files
+Yep!
+It can be append to exist files if your JSON file format in config equal to your exist JSON view.